Best 3D Printers

 2. Build Area

 Every 3D printers have different built area.
 The developed area includes the width, length, and height of the printed area.
 If you chose a 3D printer with a smaller build area than your objects, you might have to combine the object from multiple prints.

 If you’re looking for 3D printers that produce highly accurate prototypes, ensure that it has a high layer resolution.
 Do keep in mind that printing speed decreases as the layer resolution increases.

 Do you need to mixed filaments of different colors or elements efficiently?
-If so, extruders that hold multiple nozzles allow you to efficiently increase the printing speed.
+If so, extruders that hold multiple nozzles allow you to increase the printing speed efficiently.

 5. Learning Curve